 The Medical Necessity Criteria are guidelines used by the New Directions Clinical Services licensed staff to decide whether to refer the service request for physician review, based upon the clinical information submitted by the facility/provider.
 New Directions recognizes that the Criteria is not exhaustive and may not cover all potential clinical situations.
 A Medical Staff physician or peer clinical reviewer will review service requests referred by Clinical Services licensed staff based on generally accepted standards of good medical practice and prudent clinical judgement.
 New Directions prohibits its employees, clinicians, physicians or physician consultants from receiving any financial incentive in exchange for a specific benefit determination.
-New Directions does not offer or solicit financial incentives to influence decisions on service requests, including benefit determinations.
-Every benefit determination made by New Directions or its employees, clinicians, physician and physician consultants is made in the best interest of the individual member, and is based upon the MNC, generally accepted medical policies and the clinical judgment of the New Directions team.
+New Directions does not offer or solicit financial incentive in determination made by New Directions or its employees, clinicians, physician consultants is made in the best interest of the individual member, and is based upon the MNC, generally accepted medical policies and the clinical judgment of the New Directions team.